Entries Being Accepted June 1 to August 10, 2018

 Adults 18 years and older are welcome to submit a short story or nonfiction narrative of 2,500 words or less with one or more of the following themes:

-- Telepathy — mind to mind communication through a means other than the normal senses).
+- Telepathy — mind-to-mind communication through a means other than the normal senses (for example, ESP).

 - Clairvoyance or Remote Viewing — knowledge of objects, people, or events that are hidden via space or time.
 For example, an object hidden in a box in a different room, a photograph sealed in an envelope, an event that is occurring to a loved one who is thousands of miles away, or the characteristics of a room that only existed in the past.